 • Make sure there are no cold spots in food (where bacteria can survive) when cooking in a microwave oven.
 For best results, cover food, stir and rotate for even cooking.
 If there is no turntable, rotate the dish by hand once or twice during cooking.
 See here for information on food safety.

-Good examples of deeply colored flesh fruits and vegetables (there are others):
+Some good examples of deeply colored flesh fruits and vegetables: